IlKaiser/IoT1/second_delivery/docs/Second.md

 <p>
    <img src="../imgs/power_dev.png" width="300" height="250">
  </p><p>
-    <em>This is the energy consuption on the node where my program was running: there is a clear first spike when the code is flashed on the device, and many smaller spikes on mqtt advertising.</em>
+    <em>This is the energy consuption on the node where my program was running: there is a clear first spike when the code is flashed on the device, and many smaller spikes on mqtt advertising (every 30s).</em>
 </p>

 <p>